isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 Reclaiming Expired Leases via Command
 =====================================

-The ``leases-reclaim`` command can be used to trigger lease reclamation at any time.
+The :isccmd:`leases-reclaim` command can be used to trigger lease reclamation at any time.
 Please consult the :ref:`command-leases-reclaim` section for details about using this command.